bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

 ## Single-constructor Custom Types

 Even though custom types usually have at least two constructors, you can actually create custom types with only one constructor.
 This might seem pointless the first time you hear about it, but it _can_ be quite useful in certain situations.
-We will examine one use for these single-constructor custom types in this post, while we will look at another, probably more widely used use for them in a post later in December.
+We will examine one use for these single-constructor custom types in this post, while we will look at another (probably more widely used) use for them in a post later in December.

 In our use case, we will consider the situation where we have a function for calculating [body mass index (BMI)](https://en.wikipedia.org/wiki/Body_mass_index) in our app.
 A person's BMI depends on their weight and height, and can be written like this (using kilos for weight and meters for height):